 - Net assets without donor restrictions represent the portion of expendable funds that are available for any purpose in performing the primary objectives of AMS at the discretion of AMS's management and the Board of Directors (the Board).
 From time to time, the Board designates a portion of these net assets for specific purposes, which makes them unavailable for use at management's discretion.
-The Board has designated \$3,086,878 of net assets without donor restrictions to be used for post-retirement benefits for its retired bishops. - Net assets with donor restrictions represent funds that are specifically restricted by donors for use in various programs and/or for a specific period of time.
+As of July 1, 2022, the Board has designated \$3,086,878 of net assets without donor restrictions and the entire designated amount had been transferred to a newly formed entity during 2023.
+As a result, there were no designated net assets at June 30, 2023. - Net assets with donor restrictions represent funds that are specifically restricted by donors for use in various programs and/or for a specific period of time.
 These donor restrictions can be temporary in nature in that they will be met by actions of AMS or by the passage of time.
 Other donor restrictions are perpetual in nature, whereby the donor has stipulated that the funds be maintained in perpetuity.
-As of June 30, 2022, a portion of AMS's net assets with donor restrictions is considered an endowment fund and is required to be maintained in perpetuity and only the investment earnings on such amounts can be used for the purposes specified in the endowment agreement.
+As of June 30, 2023, a portion of AMS's net assets with donor restrictions is considered an endowment fund and is required to be maintained in perpetuity and only the investment earnings on such amounts can be used for the purposes specified in the endowment agreement.